JerryZhangZZY/DnsRelay/docs/report.md

 #### 2.1.4.
 Possible Datagram

 We use **Wireshark** to capture the possible DNS datagram during the whole process.
-This is very instructive for the DNS relay design and implementation.
+This is very enlightening for us to design and implement the DNS relay.

 First use `nslookup` command to request [www.google.com](www.google.com).
 It returns both an IPv4 address and an IPv6 address(*Figure 6*).